JoepVanlier/JSFX/Reflectosaurus_Manual/Reflectosaurus_Manual.md

 * Slew Limiter
 A slew limiter.
 This non-linear effect amplifies the signal by a large value, then applies a non-linear waveshaper (tanh) on the derivative of the signal.
-This acts as a form of dirty lowpass which also introduces some harmonics (but no phase shifts).
+This acts as a form of dirty lowpass which also introduces some harmonics.
 * Octaver Down:
 This waveshaper flips every odd period of the wave.
 For a pure sine wave this would lead to halving the frequency and generating some extra harmonics from the induced sudden transitions.

 <center><img src="octaver.svg"></center>

-*Figure 18: Effect of the octaver on the signal. we can see how it would reduce the fundamental frequency of a pure sound by half.
-It's effect on sounds with a more complex timbre is hard to predict.*
+*Figure 18: Octaver.
+Note how it reduces the fundamental frequency by half.
+Results are harder to predict for sounds with more complex timbres.*

 <div class="page-break" />

 ### Strength
 The effect of the strength parameter is context dependent.
 For saturation-style non-linear effects, it dials in the saturation more extremely.
-It does this by pre-amplifying the audio before it enters the non-linearity and correcting for this amplification after the non-linearity, thereby effectively squashing it.
+It does this by pre-amplifying the audio before it enters the non-linearity and correcting for this amplification post non-linearity, thereby effectively squashing it.
 For the others, it has the following effects:

 - Rectify: No effect
 - Degrader: Reduces the bitdepth.